BLOG ABOUT Saina Nehwal: Mittal Champions Trust Tournament

 Training went well today.
 There is a slight breeze blowing in the stadium when the air conditioning is on.
 This means that the shuttle has a bit of an inconsistent flight when the AC is on and normal flight when off.
 This is surprisingly common in many competition venues around the world.
 While many players may not like this phenomenon, I do.
 It adds an additional dimension of control to the game and breaks the rhythm of many players.
 The trick is to remember that the conditions are equal for both players and as long as you remain focused and don't let it get on top of you mentally, it's just another component to the game.
 All said and done I am looking at it from a positive point of view and not the opposite.

 A couple of friends visited me during lunch- didn't want to interfer with my training routine, but they figured that I would have to eat lunch.
 Often I am so focused on training and competition, it's a nice reality check to hear what other people are doing with their lives.
-One of my friends works on a team of developers whose emphasis is on customizing Salesforce implementations for companies.
+One of my friends works on a team of developers whose emphasis is on customizing Salesforce implementations for companies as described here.
 If you are scratching your head right now wondering what that means, let me say I was in the same boat.
 My friend, J, explained that Salesforce.com is a cloud computing and social enterprise.
 It is probably best known for its Salesforce customer relationship management (CRM) product.
 Although the company has its own consulting, deployment and training services, my friend works for a company that helps to either implement the Salesforce CMS for a business or customizes an already existing Salesforce CMM that needs refinement or adjustments.
 According to J, the extremely flexible and scalable Salesforce CRM increases sales and customer satisfaction which is why it has rapidly become the standard for CRM across multiple industries.
 Are you as out of your depth as I felt.
 Wow!
 I suppose if I started talking strategy and technical aspects of badminton to someone who is not part of this sport, they too would feel as overwhelmed as I did regarding this business software.
 Anyway, it was great seeing friends who support me with their caring and friendship.
 Perhaps after the competition I will do a bit of online research about Salesforce.

 Akhil and I did an explosive lifting and sprint session in the gym this afternoon.
 Heath says it maintains the strength we've gained, but encourages more speed which is what you want just prior to a competition.